 Stirbt Zuletzt and Ein Lichtschein are typical Finsterforst fare, served not too hot, but also not too cold.
 The latter is suffering from the ill-delivered growls some, but includes some stellar metal parts.
 One could at times confuse both of them with Insomnium, clearly an influence there.

 Unfortunately, the band also put some interludes into this mix of tracks.
 Supposedly to give the album some sort of a back country flavor.
 But for me this is (almost always) a questionable use of good recording time.

-The last track Flammenrausch is judging by the instrumental and clear voice parts very good.
-But – as always – the screamed vocals are a waste and this is a pity.
-If they would have structured it differently, this one would be outstanding.
-And I (almost and still) like this one best indeed.
+The last track Flammenrausch with its instrumental and clear voice parts is very good.
+But – as always – the growls are a waste, and this is a pity.
+If they would have structured things differently, this one would be outstanding.
+And I (almost and still) like this one best, nonetheless.
 If only it were not for the growls.
 It is by the way remarkable how this band evolved positively with the harsh vocals in their follow-on album.
 The band must have heeded the advice of their fans.

-So, whilst Rastlos is nowhere near Mach Dich Frei, the 2014 delivery of this band, it still deserves a lot of credit.
+So, whilst Rastlos is nowhere near Mach Dich Frei, it still deserves a lot of credit.
 In some places mystical, in others hard as rock.
-So pretty good all that and a lot of energy went into creating these tracks.
 If Finsterforst just could have cleaned up their growls a bit better, then this record would be more on the stellar level than anywhere else.
-And this is – as I said above – not a mistake they made again in their following album.
+And this is – as I said above – not a mistake they made again in their next album.

 Get dat tune:

 – – Get it from Amazon!